Chief Executive Officer

-Sofia Melis is Head of Client Relationships at OMFIF.
+Sofia Melis is Head of OMFIF USA.
 Melis looks after OMFIF’s relationships with global public and private financial institutions such as central banks, sovereign funds, pensions funds, hedge funds and asset managers.

 Prior to working at OMFIF Melis was Member Journey Manager for The Chartered Quality Institute, where she was responsible for the engagement and retention of around 20,000 members.

 Melis holds a BA in Politics and International Relations from the University of Cagliari in Italy and a postgraduate diploma in International Management from the University of London.

-Mingiyan Shalkhakov is Relationship Manager at OMFIF.
+Mingiyan Shalkhakov is Relationship Manager, Asset Class Coverage at OMFIF.
 He is responsible for managing and developing relationships with global financial institutions, including central banks, sovereign funds, pension funds, asset managers and other organisations within both the public and private sectors.

 Shalkhakov was previously involved in new business development at Capital Economics and Invest Global Consulting in London.
 He speaks fluent Russian and English, and holds a BA in Economics and Politics and MSc in International Business Economics from the University of the West of England.

-Henry Wynter is Commercial Partnership Manager at OMFIF.
+Henry Wynter is Head of Strategic Partnerships at OMFIF.
 He is responsible for expanding membership and deepening commercial relationships, introducing both private and public sector institutions to OMFIF.

 Prior to joining OMFIF, he spent over five years in Russia working in private client investment management, developing and maintaining client relationships throughout Russia and the Commonwealth of Independent States.